watmough/open-vds-sandbox/docs/connection.rst

 NOTE: Key values for `sd` can use `snake_case` instead of `CammelCase` to match the look and feel of the response from the token provider.

+If the seismic dms service is targeting AWS, please make sure to set the AWS_REGION environment variable to the correct region.

 ``azureSAS`` will accept the following keys

   - Suffix